submariner-io/submariner-website/src/content/deployment/calico/_index.en.md

 a non-overlapping globalnet-cidr while deploying Submariner.
 {{% /notice %}}

-**Let's take an example**:
-If you have two clusters, East and West, deployed with the Calico network plugin and connected via Submariner, you should create the following IPPools:
+As an example, consider two clusters, East and West, deployed with the Calico network plugin and connected via Submariner.
+For cluster East, the Service CIDR is 100.93.0.0/16 and the Pod CIDR is 10.243.0.0/16.
+For cluster West, they are 100.92.0.0/16 and 10.242.0.0/16.
+The following IPPools should be created:

 ![Sample Clusters](/images/sampleclusters.png)